arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Verify that the output of the command includes the private IP address of **az104-04-vm1** (**10.40.1.4**).

-#### Task 6: Configure Azure DNS for external name resolution
+### Task 6: Configure Azure DNS for external name resolution

 In this task, you will configure external DNS name resolution by using Azure public DNS zones.

-1. In the web browser on the **SEA-DEV** lab system, open a new tab and navigate to <https://www.godaddy.com/domains/domain-name-search>.

-1. Use the domain name search to identify a domain name which is not in use.

 1. In the Azure portal, search for and select **DNS zones** and, on the **DNS zones** blade, click **+ Create**.